 About Lua Shayenne

-Lua Shayenne weaves stories, through dance, song and word.
-Her art practice is embedded in her African roots and her Faith.
-Her goal is to “effect a spiritual conquest” by establishing a relation with the human hearts and create original, inspiring and relevant art.
+I weaves stories, through dance, song and word.
+My art practice is embedded in my African roots and the Baha’i Faith’s spiritual teachings.
+My goal is to “effect a spiritual conquest” by establishing a relation with the human hearts and create original, inspiring and relevant art.

-Lua teaches at Toronto Metropolitan University’s dance program and brings African dance, music, storytelling and culture to grassroots organizations and schools all over Canada and Europe.
+I teach at Toronto Metropolitan University’s dance program and I endeavour to bring African dance, music, storytelling and culture to grassroots organizations and schools all over Canada and Europe.